Floobits/news/_posts/2014-04-27-a-tale-of-two-newlines.md

 ---
-date: '2014-04-18 16:14:29'
+date: '2014-04-27 16:14:29'
 layout: post
 slug: a-tale-of-two-newlines
 published: true
 title: A Tale of Two Newlines
+authors:
+  - ggreer
 categories:
-  Bugs
+  - Bugs
-  Post-mortem
+  - Post-mortem
 ---

 Text files; they're the lowest common denominator.
 Practically anything that runs on electrons can understand them.
-There's only one tiny wrinkle: newlines.
+There's just one tiny wrinkle: newlines.

 Not all operating systems and protocols use the same bytes to represent newlines.
 Unix-based systems use a single line feed (LF) character.
 Windows uses a carriage return (CR) followed by a line feed.
 Since Floobits lets people edit files simultaneously, we have to translate between Windows and Unix newlines.

+At first glance, this seems like a trivial issue: Just detect the user's operating system and use the right newline.
+But Linux users don't always want LFs.
+Likewise, Windows users don't always want CRLFs.
+To fix this, we had to modify our plugins to take into account the OS, the global editor settings, the editor settings for the current buffer, and the file on disk.
+With all these inputs, we can get as close as possible to "magical" behavior: Users don't notice any problems.
+Git (with the default config) shows no specious whitespace diffs.
+It's like shaving: do the job right, and nobody will notice it's been done at all.

+There was just one problem: our clever code didn't work.
+Users complained about files having

+Internally, our protocol uses unix newlines.

 explain strategy: use \n internally, each editor decides whether to use windows or unix-style newlines